onzfonz/comp227/src/content/4/en/part4a.md

 will kick in and it is almost certain that something will break in your application.
 The "shortcut" will end up taking more time than moving forward slowly and systematically.

-One best practice is to commit your code every time it is in a stable state.
+This is part of why I keep enforcing you all to commit your code every time it is in a stable state.
+It makes it easier to find what error caused your mistake.
 This makes it easy to rollback to a situation where the application still works.

 </div>